Spectral Energy Distributions of Disc-Embedded Accreting Protoplanets

 \nick{Why aren't there more confirmed accreting protoplanets?
 It is not for want of candidate protoplanetary discs.
 Dozens of discs with morphological or kinematic signatures suggestive of gravitational forcing by planets have been searched \citep[e.g.][]{zurlo_etal_2020, asensio-torres_etal_2021, andrews_etal_2021, cugno_etal_2023b, cugno_etal_2023}. } Are we looking for protoplanets at the right wavelengths?
 How important is dust extinction?
 What about contaminating light from the surrounding circumstellar disc?

 We address these questions by modeling the spectral energy distributions (SEDs) of accreting protoplanets and their environments.
-Early SED calculations considered simple power-law circumplanetary discs and ignored background circumstellar material (e.g.~\citealt{zhu_2015,eisner_2015}). \nick{More recent attempts are analytic and consider circumplanetary discs surrounded by spherical envelopes of varying density profiles (\citealt{adams_batygin_2022, taylor_adams_2024}), or are numerical and rely on 3D radiative transfer and/or hydrodynamic simulations (\citealt{szulagyi_etal_sed1, szulagyi_etal_sed3, chen_etal_sed4, krieger_wolf_2022}).} We adopt an intermediate, semi-analytic approach that tries to balance realism with efficient exploration of parameter space and easy physical interpretation.
+Early SED calculations considered simple power-law circumplanetary discs and ignored background circumstellar material (e.g.~\citealt{zhu_2015,eisner_2015}). \nick{More recent attempts are analytic and consider circumplanetary discs surrounded by spherical envelopes with varying density profiles (\citealt{adams_batygin_2022, taylor_adams_2024}), or are numerical and rely on 3D radiative transfer and/or hydrodynamic simulations (\citealt{szulagyi_etal_sed1, szulagyi_etal_sed2, szulagyi_etal_sed4, krieger_wolf_2022}).} We adopt an intermediate, semi-analytic approach that tries to balance realism with efficient exploration of parameter space and easy physical interpretation.

-Flows around planets can be more spherical or disc-like depending on how energy and angular momentum are transported (e.g.~\citealt{fung_etal_2019}; \citealt{krapp_etal_2022}).
-We consider both geometries in simplified limits, and calibrate our models against numerical simulations (\citealt{choksi_etal_2023}, \citealt{li_etal_2023}).
-For the most part we concentrate on a parameter space inspired by the DSHARP survey of circumstellar discs \citep{andrews_etal_2018,huang_etal_2018} and their candidate protoplanets (\citealt{zhang_etal_2018}): super-Earths to sub-Jupiters ($\sim$10-100 $m_\oplus$) embedded in low-density circumstellar gaps at orbital distances of $\sim$100 au.
-We consider how circumplanetary discs are heated externally by radiation from planetary accretion shocks and internally by viscous dissipation, and how circumplanetary spherical envelopes reprocess radiation from short to long wavelengths.
+Flows around planets can be more spherical or disc-like depending on how energy and angular momentum are transported (\citealt{szulagyi_etal_2016}; \citealt{fung_etal_2019}; \citealt{schulik_etal_2020}; \citealt{choksi_etal_2023}; \citealt{krapp_etal_2024}).
+We consider both geometries in simplified limits, and calibrate our models against hydrodynamic simulations (\citealt{choksi_etal_2023}, \citealt{li_etal_2023}).
+For the most part we concentrate on the parameter space inspired by the DSHARP survey of circumstellar discs \citep{andrews_etal_2018,huang_etal_2018} and their candidate protoplanets (\citealt{zhang_etal_2018}): super-Earths to sub-Jupiters ($\sim$10-100 $m_\oplus$) embedded in low-density circumstellar gaps at orbital distances of $\sim$100 au.
+We consider how circumplanetary material reprocesses shorter wavelength radiation generated in the planetary accretion shock to longer wavelengths, as well as the radiation generated internally in the accretion flow by viscous dissipation and compression.
 We model only the broadband SED redward of the optical (not the ultraviolet excess or line emission from the accretion shock; cf.~\citealt{aoyama_etal_2021} and references therein), with an eye toward assessing detection prospects for the Atacama Large Millimeter Array (ALMA) and the James Webb Space Telescope (JWST).

 Section \ref{sec:model} describes how we compute SEDs in spherical and disc geometries.
 Section \ref{sec:results} presents our results across parameter space, and provides a test application to PDS 70c.
 We summarize and discuss in section \ref{sec:summary}.